-- 11.1.7 As agreed between the MMS and operators, provision should be made to enable operators to establish suitable telecommunications facilities for obtaining meteorological information from aerodrome meteorological offices or other appropriate sources. - 11.1.8 Suitable telecommunications facilities shall be made available to permit meteorological offices to exchange operational meteorological information with other meteorological offices. - 11.1.9 The telecommunications facilities used for the exchange of operational meteorological information should be the aeronautical fixed service or, for the exchange of non-time critical operational meteorological information, the public Internet, subject to availability, satisfactory operation and bilateral/multilateral and/or regional air navigation agreements.

-Note 1:-Three aeronautical fixed service satellite distribution systems providing for global coverage are used to support the global exchanges of operational meteorological information.
-Provisions relating to the satellite distribution systems are given in ICAO Annex 10, Volume III, Part 1, 10.1 and 10.2.

-Note 2:-Guidance material on non-time-critical operational meteorological information and relevant aspects of the public Internet is provided in the ICAO Guidelines on the Use of the Public Internet for Aeronautical Applications (Doc 9855).
+- 11.1.7 As agreed between the MMS and operators concerned, provision should be made to enable operators to establish suitable telecommunications facilities for obtaining meteorological information from aerodrome meteorological offices or other appropriate sources. - 11.1.8 Suitable telecommunications facilities shall be made available to permit meteorological offices to exchange operational meteorological information with other meteorological offices. - 11.1.9 The telecommunications facilities used for the exchange of operational meteorological information should be the aeronautical fixed service or, for the exchange of non-time critical operational meteorological information, the public Internet, subject to availability, satisfactory operation and bilateral/multilateral and/or regional air navigation agreements. - Note 1.
+Aeronautical fixed service Internet-based services, operated by the world area forecast centres, providing for global coverage are used to support the global exchanges of operational meteorological information. - Note 2.
+Guidance material on non-time-critical operational meteorological information and relevant aspects of the public Internet is provided in the ICAO Guidelines on the Use of the Public Internet for Aeronautical Applications (Doc 9855).